 Other Birth Certificates

 SRLP is able to provide direct legal services to people living in the five boroughs of New York City and people incarcerated by New York State.
-For information on changing your IDs within the US and land occupied by the US we recommend visiting the National Center for Transgender Equality’s ID Documents Center.
+For information on changing your IDs within the U.S. and land occupied by the U.S., we recommend visiting the National Center for Transgender Equality’s ID Documents Center.
 Do keep in mind that some policies may change without notice.
-For the rules for each state, we recommend calling the Department of Health and/or Bureau of Vital Statistics for where you were born.
+For updated rules for each state, we recommend calling the Department of Health and/or Bureau of Vital Statistics for where you were born.
 If you are a United States citizen and cannot update your birth certificate, we recommend getting a United States Passport.
 Please see below for more information.

 If you are applying for a passport for the first time, your passport is expired, or you want to also change your gender marker, you will need more materials.
-You will first need to provide proof of citizenship by showing your most recent US passport, an original certified copy of your birth certificate, or a certificate of naturalization/citizenship.
+You will first need to provide proof of citizenship by showing your most recent U.S. passport, an original certified copy of your birth certificate, or a certificate of naturalization/citizenship.

-To change your name, the Passport policy requires a certified copy of your legal name change order.
+To change your name, the passport policy requires a certified copy of your legal name change order.
 To change your gender marker, you will need a doctor’s letter stating that you have received appropriate clinical treatment for gender transition and a few other specific requirements.

 Finally, you will need two 2×2 passport photos that resemble your current appearance, and a completed application form (Form DS-11).
 All applicants for name and/or gender marker change MUST fill out the DS-11 form.

 Currently, the State Department issues two types of passports.
 The first is a standard full validity passport, valid for ten years, for those whose gender transition is “complete”.
 The second is for those who are still “in the process” of transition.
-The Passport policy previously required proof of surgery to change the gender marker for a full validity passport.
+The passport policy previously required proof of surgery to change the gender marker for a full validity passport.
 The State Department therefore offered a second type of passport with limited validity for those who were still in the process of transitioning or had not had surgery yet.
 It has limited validity in that it is only valid for two years.

-With the change in requirements, we now recommend all TGNCI folks to apply for the full validity ten year passport.
+With the change in requirements, we now recommend all TGNCI folks to apply for the full validity ten-year passport.
 If you do elect to apply for a limited validity two year passport, you may extend it to a full validity passport free of charge if you apply within the two years by submitting the DS-5504 Form.

 Once you have all the materials, you should bring them to your local post office for processing.
-We recommend going to the James Farley Post Office on 33rd Street and 8th Avenue, or Old Chelsea Station:
+We recommend going to the James Farley Post Office on 33rd Street and 8th Avenue or Old Chelsea Station: